-ATEP 306 - Orthopedic Evaluation of Athletic Injuries II (3)
+ATEP 306 - Evaluation and Diagnosis in Athletic Training II (3)

 The Athletic Training Student will learn evaluation techniques including manual muscle testing, soft tissue palpation, bone palpation, and special joint integrity testing techniques for the upper quarter.
 The Athletic Training Student will be presented with practical situations in which critical thinking must be applied to the application of special testing techniques.
 Prerequisite: ATEP 305.